 Small-scale/minor projects that have a high degree of probability of having little to no impacts to Priority Transit Projects, will have a shorter review period.
-Such minor projects (such as decks and pools) have the following characteristics:
+Minor projects, including decks, porches, and pools generally have the following characteristics:

 - 1. there are no Metrolinx property interests on the lands that are subject to the development; - 2. proposed works do not include ground dewatering, excavation or shoring work within the geotechnical zone of influence; - 3. the development does not pose any material loading implications on existing/planned transit works or assets; - 4. the development complies with all applicable Metrolinx requirements and standards; - 5. in general, based on the nature and location of the development compared with that of the design and construction schedule of the given Priority Transit Project, there is little or no need to coordinate designs or construction activities.